Send your event info to glen.gower@ottawa.ca

 Remembrance Day Service is hosted by the Stittsville Legion at the cenotaph in Alexander Grove Park/ Johnny LeRoux Arena, 10 Warner Colpitts Lane.
 The service begins at 2:00 p.m..

 The Holy Spirit Women’s League will host its Annual Bazaar from 9:00 a.m. to 2:00 p.m. at Holy Spirit Parish, 1489 Shea Road.
-Items will include crafts, homemade baking, religious articles as well as a white elephant table and more!
+Items will include crafts, homemade baked goods, religious articles, a white elephant table, and more!
 Stop by the tea room and enjoy a luncheon plate with homemade desserts and coffee.
 Tickets will be available in the church atrium on November 1,2, and November 8 and 9.
 For further information, please contact Louise.

 November 25-December 10: Zonta 16 Days of Activism

 Every year during the 16 Days of Activism against Gender-Based Violence, Zonta International promotes the “Zonta Says NO to Violence against Women” campaign.
-The 16 Days of Activism calls for the elimination of all forms of violence against women by raising community awareness of this serious and long-standing issue.
-This year, the Zonta Club of Kanata Stittsville will be contributing to the campaign by placing 16 “Orange Ladies” in strategic locations around Stittsville and Kanata for each of the 16 days.
-An Orange Lady is a four-foot, orange-painted plywood cutout with information about violence against women posted on the lady.
+The 16 Days of Activism calls for the elimination of all forms of violence against women by raising community awareness of this long-standing issue.
+This year, the Zonta Club of Kanata Stittsville will contribute to the campaign by placing 16 “Orange Ladies” in strategic locations around Stittsville and Kanata each of the 16 days.
+An Orange Lady is a four-foot-tall, orange-painted plywood cutout with information about violence against women posted on it.
 Look for it in and around our community during these days.
-For further information, please email, zontaclubkanata@gmail.com
+For further information, please email zontaclubkanata@gmail.com

-November 27-29 Spotlight Youth Collective present Elf the Musical JR
+November 27-29 Spotlight Youth Collective presents Elf the Musical JR

 November 28 & 29: West Ottawa Ladies Chorus

 Come enjoy “A Season of Light and Love” presented by the West Ottawa Ladies Chorus, a community chorus of about 40 women, singing four-part harmony under the direction of Allison Houston, accompanied by Peter Brown.
-There will be 2 shows with one on Friday at 7:00 p.m. and the other on Saturday at 3:00 p.m. at Bells Corners United Church, 3955 Old Richmond Road.
+There will be two shows, one on Friday at 7:00 p.m. and the other on Saturday at 3:00 p.m., at Bells Corners United Church, 3955 Old Richmond Road.
 Please visit their website for tickets.